AJMUGESH/TO-DO-List/README.md

-To Do Something in Life
+Visit the website "To Do Something in Life"
+Focus on What you want and not down
+Be Crazy not Lazy